Fumeng-Yang/VRSD_public/README.md

 # The full supplementary materials for #1003
 ## analysis
-   - the analysis scripts for Bayesian models
+   - the analysis scripts for the Bayesian inference
 ## python
 #### generating participants
    - the script to randomize experimental variables and generate participants